minch-yoda/DownTheMoon/README.md

 Installation
 ==================
-Pale Moon, Basilisk
+Pale Moon, Waterfox Classic, Basilisk
 -------------------

 Simply install .xpi from releases section of this page.

 Firefox ESR 52.x, Firefox Developer Edition 56.x
 -------------------

-`We need to allow our browser to load unsigned extensions, since our extension cannot be possibly signed by Mozilla at this point of XUL deprecation process.`

 Open `about:config`, find `xpinstall.signatures.required` and switch it to `false`.
 Now you can download the .xpi from `releases` section and install it.